jeffrey-attoh/ADR/docs/decisions/0001-api-management-(apim).md

 ## Decision Outcome

-Chosen option: "After evaluating the options based on our architectural drivers:  - **Chosen Option**: **API Management (APIM)**     - APIM provides a comprehensive solution tailored for extensive API management.     - It offers scalability, extensibility, and a favorable developer experience.     - The organization will have a robust API infrastructure in conjunction with Akamai for enhanced security.", because comes out best.
+"After evaluating the options based on our architectural drivers:
+- **Chosen Option**: **API Management (APIM)**
+- - APIM provides a comprehensive solution tailored for extensive API management.
+- - It offers scalability, extensibility, and a favorable developer experience.
+- - The organization will have a robust API infrastructure in conjunction with Akamai for enhanced security.

 ### Positive Consequences